 Breaking change | Any change to the API contract (path, request, response, or behaviour) that may affect current integrations |

-Important: A new API version is only introduced if there is a breaking change.
+Important: a new API version is only introduced when there is a breaking change.

-If version v1 was released on 1 Jan 2024 and v2 was released on 1 Mar 2024, clients using v1 will be supported until at least 2 Jun 2024.
+Example: if version v1 was released on 1 Jan 2024 and v2 was released on 1 Mar 2024, clients using v1 are supported until at least 2 Jun 2024.

-Open the API documentation specific to the endpoint you are using (e.g., Movements Production API)
+Open the API documentation specific to the endpoint you are using (for example, Movements Production API).

-Once ready, update your integration URL to the new version (e.g., change from /v2/ to /v3/)
+When ready, update your integration URL to the new version (for example, change from /v2/ to /v3/).

-Test the integration with the Sandbox environment before moving to production
+Test the integration in the Sandbox environment before moving to production.
+You can find Sandbox URLs in the API documentation.

-Note: Each API documentation page is versioned.
-Breaking changes listed are relative to the previous version.
+Note: each API documentation page is versioned.
+The breaking changes listed are relative to the previous version.